You Are Forgiven, Wonderful, Go And Sin No More

 It seems apparent that this man had sinned and as a result, he suffered for 38 years (John 5:5).
 I say this because Jesus told him to stop sinning and warned him that if he did not stop something worse would happen.

 As a final point, you are forgiven if you have obeyed the Word.
-But please do not overlook the facts—repentance and water baptism in the name of Jesus are essential for God’s forgiveness.
+But please do not overlook the facts—repentance and water baptism in the name of Jesus Christ are essential for God’s forgiveness.
 When you meet God’s conditions for forgiveness He—God—who is faithful and just will forgive your sins.

 So, even if the phrase “you are forgiven” is not found in the KJV, it is still wonderful to hear it, as is the phrase “I forgive you”!
 I pray that you have enjoyed and will make the most of this Bible snack.
 Blessings to you and your loved ones— Tim. ☺

-Related studies/lessons/snacks for further Spiritual growth:
+Related studies/lessons/snacks for further spiritual growth:

 Question for ‘You Are Forgiven, Wonderful, Go And Sin No More’: Do you believe God has forgiven you?